How to make a living when you have multiple chemical sensitivity

 Many large employers now allow their staff to work from home, though currently most of them do want the staff to come to the office at least once a week.
 This builds “corporate spirit” and does help create the informal connections between the workers that are important for cooperating on projects.

-A common MCS-job, is medical transcriptions.
+A common MCS-job is medical transcriptions.
 This is typing reports dictated by physicians into recording devices.
 This sort of work requires going through a training course, which you have to pay for yourself.
+Artificial intelligence may automate such jobs away soon.

 Another person is bi-lingual and does translations of corporate promotional materials for brochures and websites.